rage-rb/phlex-live/ARCHITECTURE.md

 1. **Statelessness forced identity into the DOM.** With SSE there is no durable server-side handle on a component.
-To route a click back to "the card for article 42," the component encoded its identity into a string (`Articles::Card--Article--42`), which the server parsed and used to *rebuild* the component from the database on every interaction.
-It was clever but hard to reason about, and every event meant a fresh reload from the DB.
+To route a click back to "the card for article 42," the component encoded its identity into a `live_id` string (`Articles::Card--Article--42`), which the server parsed and used to *rebuild* the component from the database on every interaction.
+It was hard to reason about, and every event meant a fresh reload from the DB.

 2. **No place to keep transient UI state.** Because the component was reconstructed each